DavidMacT/ARTop/README.md

-Active Region Topology (ARTop) - a framework for studying topological quantities in solar active regions
+Active Region Topology (ARTop) - a tool for studying topological quantities in solar active regions
 ---------------------------------------------------------------------------------------------------

-This framework is for calculating and analysing photospheric topological signatures of solar active regions.
-The code downloads SHARP magnetograms and uses these to calculate maps and time series of quantities including magnetic helicity and magnetic winding fluxes.
-Analysis routines allow for the straightforward production of figures and allow for the detailed comparison of time series to flare times.
-The framework is desiged to give flexibilty to the user for downloading, processing, and visualizing the data.
+ARTop allows you to calculate and analyse topological signatures of solar active regions at the photosphere.
+The code downloads SHARP magnetograms and uses these to create maps and time series of quantities including magnetic helicity and magnetic winding fluxes.
+Analysis routines allow for the straightforward production of figures and for the detailed comparison of time series to flare times.

-Requirements
+Installation
 ------------